Walter A. Maier: Continued growth

-By its eighth season (1940–41) fifty-two foreign stations brought the Lutheran Hour’s total to 310.
-This year the program received 200,000 communications, including as many as 5,000 items in a single day.
-The 1941/42 Lutheran Hour saw the entry of the United States into World War II.
-This year the Icelandic government granted the Lutheran Hour use of 100,000-watt Radio Reykjavic for programs in English and Icelandic.
-For the first time, the Lutheran Hour would be heard in Europe.
+By its eighth season (1940–41) 52 foreign stations brought the Lutheran Hour’s total to 310.
+That year the program received 200,000 communications, including as many as 5,000 items in a single day.
+The 1941–42 Lutheran Hour saw the entry of the United States into World War II.
+The same year the Icelandic government granted the Lutheran Hour use of 100,000-watt Radio Reykjavic for programs in English and Icelandic.
+For the first time, the Lutheran Hour could be heard in Europe.
 A mail count of 260,000 corroborated other means of audience measurement in creating an estimate of 10,000,000 listeners worldwide.

-The tenth season (1942/43) was the first to run for 52 weeks.
-The eleventh season (1943/44) was carried on 540 stations; the twelfth (1943/44) on 609; and the thirteenth (1944/45) on 809 stations.
+The tenth season (1942–43) was the first to run for 52 weeks.
+The eleventh season (1943–44) was carried on 540 stations; the twelfth (1943–44) on 609; and the thirteenth (1944–45) on 809 stations.
 During the twelfth season the Mutual Broadcasting System enacted a new policy that prohibited solicitation of funds on the broadcast.
 Up to this time, contributions from radio listeners had supported about 75% of program costs, with Lutheran agencies and friends of the ministry providing the rest.
 Despite a cost which had risen to $29,000 per program, or $1,500,000 per season, listeners continued to support the majority of the broadcast without being asked.

-These trends continued into Maier’s last year as Speaker.
+These trends continued into Maier’s last year as speaker.
 In 1949, ABC announced that they had decided to accept paid religious broadcasting.
-With this addition, the Lutheran Hour was now heard on 1236 stations worldwide.
+With this addition, the Lutheran Hour was now heard on 1,236 stations worldwide.
 ABC and CBS also offered television facilities for the program.
 Several such telecasts were produced beginning with a local show over St. Louis’ KSD-TV on New Year's Day, 1948.
 By end of year, 1949, the Lutheran Hour was broadcast from 55 countries to a potential listening audience of 450,000,000 in 120 different lands.
-Programming was translated into thirty-six languages, and plans were in motion to raise that tally to fifty.
+Programming was translated into 36 languages, and plans were in motion to raise that tally to 50.
 An agreement had been reached to add a 111-station Japanese Lutheran Hour to ongoing broadcasts in Spanish, Afrikaans, German, Chinese, Arabic, Slovak, Italian, Greek, Estonian, Latvian, Hungarian, Bulgarian, Polish, Russian, and others.
 The broadcast could be heard in Australia, Latin America, throughout Africa, the Far East including much of Communist China, the South Pacific Islands and the West Indies, and all of Europe, including Soviet Eastern Europe and some of Asiatic Russia.
 The estimated weekly listening audience rose from 12,000,000 (Time, 1943), to 15,000,000 (Collier's, 1944), to 20,000,000 people (Saturday Evening Post, 1948).
-Mail count continued to exceed the rate which had produced 450,000 items in the previous season, culminating in a record of 17,000 letters received in one day.
-All of this indicated success for Maier's vision of “Bringing Christ to the Nations.”
+Mail count continued to exceed the rate that had produced 450,000 items in the previous season, culminating in a record of 17,000 letters received in one day.
+All of this indicated success for Maier's vision of “Bringing Christ to the Nations".